Professor Rob Wilson

 EPSRC Digital Economy Research Centre programme (2015-2020) Wilson is a Co-Investigator of a grant supporting the centre based at Newcastle University conducting research into Digital Civics.
 Led by Patrick Olivier of Open Lab, Wilson is co-leader of the Social Care strand with academic collaborators including Barbara Hanratty, Katie Brittain, Mike Martin, Toby Lowe, John Vines, Pam Briggs and others.
 The aim is to work closely with a range of organisations including public service agencies, service providers and technology suppliers to develop and apply digital innovations in areas of health and social care of older people, children and families.

-Horizon 20/20 - Co-Creation programme (2018-2021) Co-creation of Social Innovation (CoSIE) The CoSIE project seeks to contribute to democratic dimensions and social inclusion through co-creating public services by engaging diverse citizen groups and stakeholders.
+Horizon 20/20 - Co-Creation programme (2017-2020) Co-creation of Social Innovation (CoSIE) The CoSIE project seeks to contribute to democratic dimensions and social inclusion through co-creating public services by engaging diverse citizen groups and stakeholders.
 Utilizing blended data sources (open data, social media) with innovative deployment of ICT (including data-analytics, Living Lab, community reporting) through nine pilot contexts.
 The project introduces the culture of experiments that encompasses various stakeholders for co-creating service innovations with various combinations of public sector, civil society and commercial actors.
-The project is being implemented as a joint venture between 24 partners from 10 EU countries.
+The project is being implemented as a joint venture between 24 partners from ten EU countries.
 Pilots include co-housing of older people in Poland, youth co-empowerment for health and wellbeing through social media in Finland, empowering entrepreneurial skills in Spain and reducing childhood obesity in Italy.
 The main contribution of the Newcastle University team is leading Workpackage 6 (WP6) Living Lab support with the aim of supporting sensemaking and co-productive design of pilots by helping them to develop a set of models of the roles, structures, processes and capacities of their social investment context and the exchange and learning between the pilots based on common approaches to representing their visions, developments and outcomes.

 As well as having extensive experience of supervising Masters dissertations I am interested hearing from potential Doctoral students in the areas of information systems (including health and social care records) in multi-agency/inter-organisational relationships in public services and local governance.
 I am involved as a supervisor in the EPSRC funded Centre for Doctoral Training on Digital Civics based at Open Lab in Computing Science.
 I have four PhD completions and eight current students.
-I have also served as an Internal Examiner for Doctoral students at Newcastle University and an External Examiner at Teesside.
+I have also served as an Internal Examiner for Doctoral students at Newcastle University and an External Examiner at Teesside and Oxford Brookes.

 I hold or have held visiting/adjunct positions at a number of Universities including Monash, Edinburgh, Wollongong, Massey, Albany, and Anglia Ruskin